tam17aki/music-esprit-python/README.md

 ## Usage

-The main entry point is `main.py`, which allows you to run a comparative analysis of the implemented algorithms.
+The main entry point is `main.py`, which allows you to run a comparative analysis of MUSIC and ESPRIT.

 ### Basic Example